 Get to Bus stop Handegg, Gelmerbahn by car (limited free parking lots available) or bus (yellow Postautos that are perfect to get you around in the Swiss mountains).

 Take the funicular, Gelmer Funicular, – one of the steepest in Europe – to get to the stunning Gelmersee, and artificial lake surrounded in a stunning scenery, and actually hike the lake.

 The hike itself is not the easiest, but also not extremely difficult if you are a bit experienced and can keep your balance (yeah, there are some very small and narrow paths) but it is worth it.

 While the Gelmer Funicular might be very busy, the lake isn’t because most people actually don’t hike the lake.

 Tip: If you enjoy the thrilling funicular hike, try to get a seat at the very front (especially if you take the ride down).
 Also, for more thrills, cross the Handeck Bridge (free of entry).
 The suspension bridge is 70 meters above the Handeck Gorge and offers a fantastic view of the Handeck Waterfall.

 Find out more about hidden gems in Switzerland here.

-These are my favorite tours from Interlaken- this tiny region has so much to offer that I stuck to only ma favorite places and day trips from Interlaken but if you want to get even more inspiration check out my Interlaken post.
+These are my favorite day tours from Interlaken- this tiny region has so much to offer that I stuck to only my favorite places and day trips from Interlaken but if you want to get even more inspiration check out my Interlaken post.